-Next Generation Technologies Fund – Depicting human vulnerabilities towards cyber threats via trust analytics (High priority) (expired)
+Next Generation Technologies Fund – Depicting human vulnerabilities towards cyber threats via trust analytics (High priority) (closed)

 Although most efforts in cyber security focus on purely technical solutions, a significant proportion of attacks and confidential data spills can be attributed, at least in part, to human errors and negligence.
 Understanding vulnerabilities via human behaviour will be a critical step towards developing mitigation strategies for these vulnerabilities, and hence improving the cyber security posture of stakeholders of significance to national security.

 This project should aim to investigate what individual differences and what patterns of user behaviour can predict people’s vulnerability, directly and indirectly, to cyber threats.
 Specifically, it should focus on a more robust and accurate measurement of trust in different cyber context, based on generic trust profiles, observable human behaviour, captured physiological signals, and means of interaction.
 The research could consist of two key components: (1) Experiment design for elicitation of trust profiles, including the development of research hypothesis, collection of behavioural (e.g. mouse & eye movement) and/or physiological data (e.g. GSR, BVP) for human trust measurement and calibration, and (2) evaluation of human trust and responses towards cyber threats under different network contexts.
 These could be validated in lab-based or crowd-sourced user studies involving diverse groups of humans, taking different roles and adopting different means of human-network interaction.

 This research should link several key factors including human, trust and cyber security together into a framework.
 Such a framework is critical for the understanding of human trusting behaviours, deployment of trust methods in cyber scenarios and applications, and further provide effective knowledge regarding how to calibrate human trust, identify human vulnerabilities and avoid human errors in the cyber environment.